-Ethics in all edeavours, academic integrity, academic freedom and freedom of scientific research, responsibility, accountability, fairness and trancparency, embracing diversity.
+Ethics in all endeavours, academic integrity, academic freedom and freedom of scientific research, responsibility, accountability, fairness and transparency, embracing diversity.

-Community impact and sustainability, engaged student and staff community, ethical care, benefit society through knowledge, inclusivity, promote multilingualism, compilation of staff and student ration (gender and race) etc.
+Community impact and sustainability, engaged student and staff community, ethical care, benefit society through knowledge, inclusivity, promote multilingualism, compilation of staff and student ratio (gender and race) etc.

 History of the NWU

 The NWU officially came into being on 1 January 2004 as part of the South African government’s plan to transform higher education.
 The former University of North-West merged with the Potchefstroom University for Christian Higher Education.
 A third party was the Sebokeng Campus of another mainly black university, Vista, whose staff and students were incorporated.